 At this point the delta compression scheme will need to be decoded to produce the actual signal data for each of the leads.
 The delta compression scheme is a simple recurrence relation (a second order difference relation) using the prior two delta codes:# input contains the decompressed data # output will contain the interleaved 16-bit delta codes fun unpack( input, output, nSamples ) for i <- 1..nSamples output[i] <- (input[i] << 8) | input[nSamples + i] endfor endfun

 Now that you have the actual, per signal data all you need to do is recreate leads III, aVR, aVL, and aVF.
 This is done using the data from leads I and II as on most ECG machines.
 I've omitted the actual formulas for brevity.# output contains the 16-bit delta codes # first is the 16-bit delta code from the chunk header fun deltaDecompression( output, nSamples, first ) x <- output y <- output prev <- first for i <- 3..nSamples z <- (2 * y) - x - prev prev <- output[i] - 64 # is -64 to 64 the range? output[i] <- z x <- y y <- z endfor endfun

 Using my reference implementation of the decompression algorithm I was able to feed the original acquired 12-Lead to the Philips ECG to SVG converter, with the following results:

-If you'd like to start playing with my code I welcome you to join my Google Code Project: Sierra ECG Tools.
+If you'd like to start playing with my code I welcome you to join my Github Project: sierra-ecg-tools.
 I am also working on a C implementation, and likely an Android implementation.
 Stay tuned, and apologies for the technical post.